expo/expo/docs/pages/versions/unversioned/guides/adhoc-builds.md

 ## 0. Prerequisites

-You'll need a paid [Apple Developer Account](https://developer.apple.com/programs).
+- You'll need a paid [Apple Developer Account](https://developer.apple.com/programs).

-## 1. Install Expo CLI

-Expo CLI is the tool for developing and building Expo apps.
-Run `npm install -g expo-cli` (or `yarn global add expo-cli`) to get it.

-If you haven't created an Expo account before, you'll be asked to create one when running the build command.
+- Install the `expo-cli` command line app by following the instructions [here](https://docs.expo.io/versions/latest/workflow/expo-cli/).

 **Windows users** must have WSL enabled.
 You can follow the installation guide [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 We recommend picking Ubuntu from the Windows Store.
 Be sure to launch Ubuntu at least once.
 After that, use an Admin powershell to run:
 `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`

-## 2. Start the build
+## 1. Start the build

-Run `expo client:ios`.
+Run `expo client:ios`

-### 2a.
+### 1a.
 Provide Apple Credentials

 You are given a choice of letting the `expo` client create the necessary credentials for you, while still having a chance to provide your own overrides.
 Your Apple ID and password are used locally and never saved on Expo's servers.